Happy (Surface song): MN8 version

 "Happy" was covered by British R&B group MN8 and released in July 1995 as the third single from their debut album, To the Next Level (1995).
 The song was produced by Dennis Charles and Ronnie Wilson, and peaked at number eight on the UK Singles Chart.
 It also was a top-20 hit in New Zealand, where it reached number 11.
 The track was remixed by Dalvin DeGrate of Jodeci.

 Critical reception

 In his weekly UK chart commentary, James Masterton described the song as "another immaculate slice of swingbeat pop and another smash hit to boot".
-Music & Media commented, "Releasing singles at the speed of sound, here's their third already.
+Pan-European magazine Music & Media commented, "Releasing singles at the speed of sound, here's their third already.
 It has nothing to do with the same-titled Stones number.
 The guys in MN8 work out in a very American swingbeat fashion."
-Leesa Daniels from Smash Hits gave 'Happy' four out of five, writing, "The lads famous for perv dancing and flashing their knickers slow it down a tad this time.
+Leesa Daniels from Smash Hits gave "Happy" a score of four out of five, writing, "The lads famous for perv dancing and flashing their knickers slow it down a tad this time.
 It's not quite as instant as their last two outings but it's soppy and sentimental in an extremely catchy, lovely kind of way.
 It'll leave you with a nice, warm, jelly like feeling in your tummy."